-The boxer’s tactics are aimed at making sure he outpunches and therefore outscores his opponent.
-Once the boxer has established a good stance, nimble footwork and a few basic punches, they should thinking about developing tactics to outsmart their future opponents.
-Here are few basic (but not exhaustive) boxing tactics which focus on the ability to combine attack and defense to good effect ...
+The boxer’s tactics are aimed at making sure they out punch and therefore outscore their opponent.
+Once the boxer has established a good stance, nimble footwork and a few basic punches, they should start thinking about developing tactics to outsmart their future opponents.

 Counter attacking boxing tactics